Skip to content

-The Vase by Frances Cherry
+The vase by Frances Cherry

 It was the end of the year and we were all sad that we wouldn't be having Mrs Conway as our teacher any more.
 Lisa Hathaway suggested we buy her a Christmas present.